-In a cash flow analysis, DBRS determines the present value of the loan portfolio considering loan defaults, recoveries, recovery timing and portfolio nominal losses as determined by the relevant rating methodology (expected-loss scenario).
+Using a cash-flow model, DBRS determines the present value of the loan portfolio considering loan defaults, recoveries, recovery timing and portfolio nominal losses as determined by the relevant rating methodology (expected-loss scenario).
 Because part of the portfolio is underperforming in the expected-loss scenario, DBRS typically assumes higher servicing costs than in the no-loss scenario.
 Compared with the no-loss scenario, DBRS keeps its CPR assumption constant and uses the same discount rate.